simpleviewinc/dtn-client/README.md

 		* `adrecid` - `string` - default `data-sv-adrecid` - Attribute used for determining the recid used when ad style is `recid`.
 		* `adsize` - `string` - default `data-sv-adsize` - Attribute used for determining the ad size when ad style is `iframe`, `template`, or `html`.
 		* `adclick` - `string` - default `data-sv-adclick` - Attribute used for marking URLs to count as ad click throughs when ad style is `recid`.
+		* `adclickcapture` - `string` - default `data-sv-adclickcapture` - Attribute for marking a `recid` ad so that all clicks within it will count as a conversion.

 ## GamClient.renderAds()